SquareSR/alternative-red-routes/BoomStrats.md

 # Boom Strats Backups

+> Scroll down to the bottom to see an extremely simplified, slightly less optimal version.

 | HP after SD on Koga | Red Bar Lost on... | Overview of Strategy
 | ------------------- | ------------------ | -----------------------------------------------
 | 0-1                 | Machamp            | Normal Strats